 In two places the walk follows the long distance Monarch’s Way.
 The future King Charles II fled north after the Battle of Worcester (1651) to Madeley, Shropshire before coming south through Bromsgrove to Stratford, Charmouth and Shoreham

-The towpath is not a public right of way but the BWB allows walkers access.
-No cycling is allowed at present.
+The towpath is not a public right of way but the Canal and Rivers Trust allows walkers access.

-1. Stoke Works - In 1812 salt was confirmed during the building of the canal.
-In 1825 and 1828 two works developed which following various financial and technical problems came under the control of John Corbett, the Salt King, in 1852 and 1858.
-He built an industrial village, including the village school, now the Redgrove Senior School.
+1. Stoke Works - In 1812 salt was discovered during the building of the canal.
+In 1825 and 1828 two works developed which, following various financial and technical problems, came under the control of John Corbett, the Salt King in 1852 and 1858.
+He built an industrial village, including the village school, now converted to dwellings.
 The works had a large boat fleet and internal rail system.

-From the Boat and Railway proceed north along Shaw Lane under the Midland and Great Western Bridges with their associated cottages and houses.
-There were platforms on both lines with the GWR part finally closing in 1966.
+From the Boat and Railway proceed north along Shaw Lane under the Midland and Great Western Bridges, with their associated cottages and houses.
+There were station platforms on both lines with the GWR part finally closing in 1966.

 Turn right at F/P sign and follow track parallel to railway across the Hen Brook to reach Foley Gardens (F/P sign)

-2. Stoke Wharf - Turn right and right again into Hanbury Road, pass Navigation Inn to canal, where there is a cafe and a Boatyard summer shop.
-Turn left along towpath from Lock 23 to Lock 28 past Leslie Harris Picnic Site.
+2. Stoke Wharf - Turn right and right again into Hanbury Road, pass Navigation Inn to canal, where there is picnic site on the left hand side over the bridge.
+Turn left along towpath (upstream).
+There are refreshments at the café on the Metal Ores Ind.
+Estate, open weekdays and Saturday morning).Continue along towpath to Lock 28.

-3. Thompson’s Bridge - Cross Canal to gate opposite.
-Follow field round to gate in middle of fence.
-Continue into an enclosed path.
-Only cross the tracks if you can neither See or hear or feel a train - many will come round the curve on full power to attack the Bank.
+3. Thompson’s Bridge - Cross Canal to the kissing gate opposite.
+Follow field round to gate and into an enclosed path.
+Cross into the adjacent field through another gate, keeping straight on towards the railway line.
+Only cross the tracks if you can neither see, hear nor feel a train - many will come round the curve on full power to attack the Bank.
 Turn right into Fish House Lane (F/P sign).

 4. Sugarbrook - Turn right into Sugarbrook Lane and turn left up bank (F/P sign) to tarmac path alongside railway.

 5. Formerly Garringtons – (now largely industrial units and housing) Claimed to be the largest automotive forging unit in Europe.
 Once employing over 1200 people, it closed in 2002 with a pension scandal.
-About halfway along the path just past waiting point for the banker .
+About halfway along the path there is the waiting point for the banker

-Or continue along tarmac path and turn right over railway bridge and through gate.
-The stabling point for the Class 37 bankers was immediately on the left, whilst the Wagon Works and MPD for bankers, such as Big Bertha, was to the right.
-Freight from the oil terminal nearer the station ceased in 1996.
-This is the best alternative for rail enthusiasts.
+At the end of tarmac path turn right over railway bridge and through gate onto an enclosed path.
+Looking towards the new station, the stabling point for the Class 37 bankers was immediately on the left, whilst the Wagon Works and Motive Power Depot (MPD) for bankers, such as Big Bertha, was to the right.
+Freight from the oil terminal (now the station car park) ceased in 1996.

-7. St Godwald’s Road - (F/P sign) Turn left just below entrance to Sports Club Pavilion.
-The new estate occupies the Wagon Works site and the roads are named after railway personalities or fatalities.
-(See Walk E).
+7. St Godwald’s Road - (F/P sign) Turn left just below entrance to Sports Club.
+The housing estate occupies the site of Wagon Works and the roads are named after railway personalities or fatalities.

 [For Bromsgrove Station, Ladybird, shops, buses and car park, continue over railway bridge and turn left]

-8. Aston Fields/Bromsgrove Station - Turn right along railway embankment to next bridge where there is a fine view up the incline.
+8. Aston Fields – Just before the bridge turn right on to path along railway embankment to next bridge where there is a fine view up the incline.

-9. Rigby - Cross rebuilt railway bridge and main road into service road parallel to Rigby Lane.
-Where this turns go straight on down track between another school and playing grounds.
-Go straight along track At W/M post go right along cycle track/path.
+9. Rigby Hall - Cross railway bridge and main road into service road parallel to Rigby Lane, passing Rigby Hall School.
+Where the road bears left go straight on down track between another school and playing grounds.
+Bear slightly right just past playing fields and go right along cycle track/path.
 Turn first right into Penshurst Road and right again into Belvoir Road.
-At end follow tarmac path, becomes combined with cycle track, parallel to railway
+At end follow tarmac path which, becomes combined with cycle track, parallel to railway.

 12. Pikes Pool Bridge - Turn right.
 Follow track with partial hedge initially to the left and then cross to right.
 Path then keeps to left of hedge/fence until stile is reached in top corner of field.
 Continue alongside hedge/fence across two stiles.
-Turn left along driveway but turn right across stile just before second gate.
+Turn left along driveway but turn right across stile in a hedge just by the first gate.

-13. High Barn Farm-Vigo - [To continue following incline turn left onto bridleway, then left onto road and right onto path before the railway bridge.
-Keep straight on for Burcot with Garden Centre and bus 145] [For Tardebigge Cider continue straight up roadand take first right.]
+13. High Barn Farm / Vigo – The walk now heads back to the canal.
+[Alternatively, to continue following incline turn left onto bridleway, then left onto road and right onto path before the railway bridge.
+Keep straight on for Burcot with Garden Centre and bus 145] [For Tardebigge Cider continue straight up road and take first right].

-Turn right back along the other side of the hedge.
+For the canal turn right onto the bridleway, back along the other side of the hedge.
 Go through gate by barn, keep close to right hand side of field to small wooden gate in corner.
-Head half left down hill to Finstall Farm.
-Go through gate into farm yard and along driveway parallel to highway.
+Excellent views looking ahead towards the radio masts at Wychbold and the Malvern Hills beyond.
+Head half left downhill to Finstall Farm.
+Go through gate into farm yard and left along driveway parallel to highway.

-14. Tutnall Lane (B/W sign) - Go under highway and turn right into Alcester Road.
+14. Tutnall Lane - Go under highway and turn right into Alcester Road.

 15. Finstall - Turn left by B/W sign by second bus stop.
-(Keep straight on for Cross Inn).
+(Keep straight on to visit Cross Inn).
 Some say this was part of a pack horse road for salt from Droitwich.
 Follow this bridleway through woods and down towards Stoke Cross Farm.

-16. Dusthouse Lane (B/W sign) - Turn left, keep left at road junction until road turns sharp left by F/P sign.
-Keep left of wire fence.
-Cross bridge into copse.
-Turn right through kissing gate, then left parallel to copse to gate.
-Go half left up hill and then aim for brick canal bridge (No 56) to right and beyond metal barn on other side of farm track.
-Go down steps onto towpath.
+16. Dusthouse Lane - Turn left, keep left at road junction until road turns sharp left by F/P sign.
+Take the path, keeping left of wire fence.
+Follow the line of the fence to bridge and cross into copse.
+Turn right through kissing gate, then left parallel to copse to another kissing gate.
+Go up the enclosed path to canal bridge (No 56).
+Looking to your left as you go uphill you will get a glimpse of the old limekilns at Tardebigge Wharf.
+Cross bridge and down steps onto towpath.